LC3-Games/mmsf-lc-codes/README.md

 Tool to allow easy copy-pasting of cipher codes, customizable into custom lists per-game.
 No internet connection, no extra files.

-> **Note**: The codes as-implemented have NOT been tested yet, so things like line breaks may need to be tweaked.
-Codes are taken as-is from [TREZ](https://www.therockmanexezone.com/) and have no been compared to the Legacy Collection codes yet.
+> **Note**: The codes as-implemented have been tested minimally in SF1, but they're generally as-is from [TREZ](https://www.therockmanexezone.com/) and have not been compared closely to the Legacy Collection codes.

-This is implemented was a Twine Sugarcube 2 project for simplicity (for Leah, specifically).
+This is implemented as a Twine Sugarcube 2 project for simplicity (for Leah, specifically).

 ## Install